Deciding where to invest

 Having a basic investment strategy can be good foundation for choosing funds for your retirement savings – it can help you focus on the types of funds you might want to choose.
 Remember, you don’t have to stick to the same strategy throughout your lifetime.
 In fact, it’s a good idea to regularly review your investments and goals and decide if it’s time to re-align your strategy.

-A growth strategy focuses on investments that have a higher chance of producing greater returns over the long-term.
-These higher returns will also involve more risk, and the value of your savings may fall significantly during times of volatility.
-Time is the key to a growth strategy.
-You’ll want to make sure your investments have time to recover from any setbacks so they can potentially go on to grow in the future.
+A growth strategy focuses on investments that the fund managers believe have a better chance of producing higher returns over the long term.
+These investments will also involve a higher level of risk, and the value of your portfolio may fall significantly during times of market volatility.

-While not as risky as a growth strategy, there is still some risk involved.
-Investors can achieve this balance by combining different types of funds or by simply focusing on investment funds that offer a medium level of risk and growth potential.
+You can achieve this balance by combining different types of funds or by simply focusing on investment funds that offer a medium level of risk and growth potential.

-A balanced approach may suit you if you are only prepared to accept a limited amount of investment risk for a variety of reasons.
+While not as risky as a growth strategy, a balanced strategy still involves some risk.
+It may suit you if you are well on your way to retirement or are only prepared to accept a limited amount of investment risk.

 Important information – None of the information above is a personal recommendation for any particular investment or course of action and it’s important to remember that the value of investments can go down as well as up, so you may get back less than you invest.